bilal-fazlani/commanddotnet/docs/GettingStarted/getting-started-100-calculator.md

 <sup><a href='https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet.DocExamples/GettingStarted/Getting_Started_100_Calculator.cs#L11-L28' title='Snippet source file'>snippet source</a> | <a href='#snippet-getting-started-100-calculator' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 That's it.
-You now have an applciation with two commands.
+You now have an application with two commands.
 Let's see about how we can call it from command line.

 Assuming our application's name is `calculator.dll`, let's run this app from command line using dotnet.
 First we'll check out the auto-generated help.